nocomplexity/SecurityArchitecture/07-principles.rst

 -  Principles are guidance to help making decisions with the help of rules.

 Your security and privacy design should be created based upon many design decisions.
-Using (approved) principles will help.
+Using (approved) principles helps.

 Security and privacy requirements tend to have the following characteristics: